The Whole-Person Care Experience New Moms Don’t Get

 Every mom’s experience is different.
 We each have our own challenges, needs, and access to resources.
 But one thing is clear: the system isn’t setting moms up for success.

 I had privilege.
 I had a supportive husband, health insurance, childcare, and the financial stability to take a career break.
-I understood insurance jargon (wait, what’s the difference between coinsurance and deductible, again?).
+I understood insurance jargon (wait, what’s a deductible, again?).

 And it was still hard.